 Andrew takes his responsibility to give back to the community seriously.
 In addition to his annual support of the United Way charities, he hosts and emcees events and fundraisers all across the Mid-South throughout the year.
-Some of them include: The Alzheimer's Association Walk for a Cure, the American Heart Association's Heart Ball, the Autism Awareness 5K, Project Green Fork's Living Local auction and fundraiser, the Memphis Oral School For the Deaf auction and fundraiser, the Boy Scouts of America, Le Bonheur Children's Hospital, American Foundation for Suicide Prevention, the Greater Memphis Chamber of Commerce breakfast series, the Memphis Business Journal's healthy food initiative and Memphis Mayor A. C. Wharton's Training Camp for Dads.
+Some of them include: The Alzheimer's Association Walk for a Cure, the American Heart Association's Heart Ball, the Autism Awareness 5K, Project Green Fork's Living Local auction and fundraiser, the Memphis Oral School For the Deaf auction and fundraiser, the Boy Scouts of America, Le Bonheur Children's Hospital, American Foundation for Suicide Prevention, the Greater Memphis Chamber of Commerce, Collierville Chamber events, the Memphis Business Journal's healthy food initiative and Memphis Training Camp for Dads Men’s Conference.

 Before coming to Memphis, Andrew worked at WHIO-TV in Dayton, Ohio.
 He earned honors and awards from the Emmys for his anchoring duties as evening weekend anchor.
 He also worked in the mountains of East Tennessee where he earned an Associated Press Award for his coverage of Hurricane Bonnie.
 His investigation into a Tennessee wedding chapel helped re-write state legislation, protecting hundreds of marriages.

 Andrew was one of the first journalists hired at the 24-hour Orlando cable news station, Central Florida News 13, in 1997.
 He covered the NASA space program including live reports from shuttle launches and landings.
 That same year he covered Florida's worst ever tornado disaster.
 His first job out of college was in Columbus, Georgia at WRBL.
 He graduated from the University of Florida and began his broadcast career at WUFT-TV and WRUF-AM/FM in Gainesville.